sunnykrGupta/gke-mongodb-shards/README.md

 GCP’s client command line tool [gcloud](https://cloud.google.com/sdk/docs/quickstarts) has been installed on your local workstation.

 Your local workstation has been initialised to:

-    (1) gcloud authentication to a project to manage container engine.
+1. gcloud authentication to a project to manage container engine.
-    (2) install the Kubernetes command tool (“kubectl”), (3) configure authentication credentials,
+2. Install the Kubernetes command tool (“kubectl”),
+3. Configure authentication credentials,
-    (4) Docker needs to be installed to build an image "Step 7 - shard manager".
+4. Docker needs to be installed to build an image

 ### 1.2 Deployment